MindfulSoftwareLLC/flutter-wonderous-app-opentelemetry/README.md

 Run this Wondrous app locally by building and running for a target platfrom such as web, iOS, Android, etc.

-Navigate around the app and you'll see Metrics (under Drilldown).
+Navigate around the app and you'll see the otel collector logging navigation traces and metrics.

+Metrics (under Drilldown).

 ![img.png](grafana-metrics.png)